List of Princeton University people (United States Congress, Supreme Court, Continental Congress and Constitutional Convention): Senate

 The United States Senate is the upper house of Congress.
 Princetonians have a long history of service in the Senate.
-The Senate of the First Congress included three Princeton alumni (Oliver Ellsworth of Connecticut, William Paterson of New Jersey, and John Henry of Maryland), two more who attended Princeton but did not graduate (John Brown of Virginia, later Kentucky, and Benjamin Hawkins of North Carolina), and one Princeton Trustee (Jonathan Elmer of New Jersey).
+The Senate of the First Congress included three Princeton alumni (Oliver Ellsworth of Connecticut, William Paterson of New Jersey, and John Henry of Maryland), two more who attended Princeton but did not graduate (John Brown of Virginia, later Kentucky, and Benjamin Hawkins of North Carolina), and one Princeton trustee (Jonathan Elmer of New Jersey).
 Alexander Leitch wrote in 1978 of the Senate, "Since its establishment in 1789 it has been without a Princetonian only twenty years."
 This is still the case: Claiborne Pell served 1961–97, Kit Bond served 1987–2011, Jeff Merkley has served since 2009, and Ted Cruz has served since 2013.
-If Cruz completes his current term, he will represent Princeton in the Senate through 2025.
 Princetonians have represented 26 of the 50 U.S. states in the Senate.

 John Brown served in the Senate first from Virginia and then from Kentucky after its admission as a state.
 He is listed twice for convenience of sorting by state.